-PhD Students in the Centre for Doctoral Training (CDT) in Transformative Pharmaceutical Technologies
+PhD Students in the CDT in Transformative Pharmaceutical Technologies in Ireland

 Monika MyślińskaPhD Student, School of Pharmacy, Trinity College Dublin.
 Monika is supervised by Prof. Anne Marie Healy.
 Email: firstname.lastname@example.org

 Hi everyone, my name is Monika Myslinska, and I recently joined EPSRC Centre for Doctoral Training in Transformative Pharmaceutical Technologies as a PhD student from SSPC, Science Foundation Ireland (SFI) Pharmaceutical Research Centre.I have obtained my diploma in Pharmacy from Medical University of Warsaw (2019).
 Throughout my college years, I did several scientific internships in Poland and abroad – in the University of Nottingham and University of Lincoln.
 I did a research for my Master thesis in the University of Reims Champagne-Ardenne in France.
 I still support the activities of the Polish Pharmaceutical Student Association as an alumna.
 Nowadays, I am pursuing my PhD in pharmaceutical technology in Trinity College Dublin.
 My research interests entail looking for methods for enhancing bioavailability and solubility of poorly soluble drugs.
 Currently I am working on amorphous solid dispersions, which I try to obtain mainly by spray-drying or hot melt extrusion.Outside of work, I enjoy hiking, reading a good book or kayaking.

 Evangelia TsolakiPhD Student, School of Chemical and Bioprocess Engineering, University College Dublin.
 Eva is supervised by Dr Steven Ferguson.
 Email: email@example.com